sudocrystal/cs-fundamentals/lessons/11-Whiteboarding-Recording.md

 ## Time Schedule
 - 20 mins first partner recorded interview
 - 20 mins second partner recorded interview
 - 15 mins to watch your own recording
-- 15 mins debrief with your partner about what you oberserved
+- 15 mins debrief with your partner about what you observed
 - 5 mins self-assessment/reflection survey

 ## Recording